vbachele/Inception/README.md

 ## How to install docker on MACOS
 For this project, I am on a mac so I don't need to use the virtual machine.
 I had to install docker.
 First, you need:
-- I went directly to the docker website and I downloaded docker https://docs.docker.com/desktop/install/mac-install/
+- I went directly to the docker website and I downloaded docker [Link to the website](https://docs.docker.com/desktop/install/mac-install/)
 - I installed docker on the machine
 - I tested to run a dockerfile thanks to the command docker run hello-world